 If you opt out of the L G P S after meeting the two-year qualifying period, you will have deferred benefits in the Scheme.
 You will generally have the same options as anyone leaving their job before retirement, except you cannot take payment unless you have left your job.

-If you opt out, you can opt back in at any time before age 75, provided you are otherwise eligible to join the Scheme.
+If you opt out, you can opt back in at any time before age 75, provided you are eligible to join the Scheme.

 If you stay opted out, your employer will normally automatically enrol you back into the L G P S approximately every three years from the date they have to comply with the automatic enrolment provisions provided you are an eligible Jobholder at that time.
 An eligible jobholder is a worker who is aged at least 22 and is under State Pension Age and who earns more than £10,000 a year.